 Apply for Housing

 The housing application deadline quickly follows the admission acceptance deadline.
+May 2 for first years and June 2 for transfers.
 Be sure to learn about the application process and your housing options, costs, and deadlines, via the Housing website.

 Review Financial Aid & Scholarship Information

 Take a careful look at your estimated cost of attendance and any aid or scholarships that have been offered to you via MyFinances in CalCentral.

 Be sure to send an official and final version of your transcript to the Office of Undergraduate Admissions by the deadline.
 This information is included both in CalCentral and in your Conditions of Admission.

 Begin Process for Cal 1 Card & AC Transit Class Pass Clipper Card

 The Cal 1 Card serves as your official university identification.
 (Cal 1 Card issuance requires that you submit a photo online; you’ll find directions in CalCentral.)
 Also, as a student, you’re provided with an AC Transit Class Pass, which allows you free access to all AC Transit bus routes and can be used for other public transportation, such as BART.
 When you arrive on campus you will be given both your Cal 1 Card and your AC Transit Class Pass Clipper Card.
 You’ll find details in CalCentral.